Coca-Cola (KO) Stock Analysis

 The next biggest threat is the trend towards healthier beverages.
 The company must adapt to consumer preferences; including the demand for less sugary drinks.

-KO has experienced falling revenues and earnings for several years now.
-The company had been of the most consistent and profitable companies in the world.
-The profitability and consistency of this company has caused investors to bid the price up to the point where there is no margin of safety.
+The incredible shrinking Coca-Cola!
+KO has experienced falling revenues and earnings for several multiple years now.
+The company had been of the most consistent and profitable companies in the world until recently.
+The profitability and consistency of this company has caused investors to bid the price up to the point where it is the most overvalued blue-chip in the universe.
 Given the high stock valuation the company will have to outperform to provide even average stock returns in the long run.
 This is unlikely given the current competitive climate.

 I would consider Pepsi (PEP) a more attractive alternative for diversified dividend portfolios that want to own one of the two companies.